-Children’s Minnesota is excited to share that we will once again be hosting interns through our equity and inclusion (E&I) summer internship program during the 2021 summer!
+Children’s Minnesota is excited to share that we once again hosted interns through our equity and inclusion (E&I) summer internship program during the 2021 summer!

 The goal of the E&I internship program is to expose high school and college students to different career options at Children’s Minnesota, as well as to allow students the opportunity to learn and engage in areas that they potentially see as a future career opportunity.

 Meet the 2021 E&I interns

 - Kao Kou Xiong, finance intern.

 - Cinira Yang, value and clinical excellence, improvement team intern.

 - Abdifatah (Abdi) Said, foundation intern.